About Jesus Steve Sweetman

 Thirdly Paul says that we have indeed received the Holy Spirit “as a deposit of things to come”.
 The Holy Spirit in our lives is a down payment of better things.
 When you buy something with a down payment, this means that you have not yet paid the full price.
 You will pay it later.
 We have not yet received all there is to receive from God.
 The Holy Spirit is only a down payment, a deposit towards the future, and what a deposit He is.

 From verse 25 to chapter 2:4 Paul explains why he did not come to visit the Corinthians after the last letter.
 He realized that the letter that was sent to them was fairly harsh and disturbing.
-He did not want to come and make “another painful trip”. (ch.
-1:25) Sometimes Christian leadership has to use harsh words that are spoken from a spirit of love.
+He did not want to come and make “another painful trip”. (verse 25) Sometimes Christian leadership has to use harsh words that are spoken from a spirit of love.
 This too is something that is often missing in our day.

-Paul also says that “it is by faith that you stand firm”.
+In verse 24, Paul also says that “it is by faith that you stand firm”.
 It is by our trust in Jesus alone that causes us to stand firm.
 Submission to a man can never cause us to stand firm.
 We need to have strong individual faith before God.
 Attempts over the centuries have been made to have people submit to their leaders, and this submission was viewed as Christian maturity.
 Paul says that this thinking is wrong, and that this is not what he is trying to do.

-In chapter 2 verse 1 Paul admits that his letter caused the Corinthians to “grieve”.
+In verse 2 Paul admits that his letter caused the Corinthians to “grieve”.
 If he had come to them and saw them grieving, then there would be no one there to bring joy to his life, since all were grieving.
 Paul did not want this situation when he came to visit.
 He didn't want to grieve himself as a result of their grieving, although Paul was grieving over them anyway, just not in their presence.

 Verse 3 says, “I wrote as I did so that when I came I should not be distressed by those who ought to make me rejoice.”
 You see how Paul felt here.
 He had great emotion for the work of the Lord and to those he ministered to.
 He was hoping and praying that his letter would bring change into their lives so that when he arrived in their city, they could rejoice in the Lord with him.